 The Great Resignation completely changed the world of work.
 It has changed the focus of organizations, the importance of company culture and employee engagement, and shifted the focus to making sure that employees are happy, feel valued, and will stay with the organization.
 After all, with more people leaving their jobs than ever before, companies are often working two or three times harder to even find candidates, let alone keep them.
 It would make sense to start by improving the workplace so that people want to stay.
+The eLeaP continuous performance management system provides organizations with powerful options to attract and retain high caliber team members.

 It’s been said that people don’t leave bad jobs, they leave bad management.
 That statement is absolutely true—most people who leave a job don’t do it because of the job itself.
 They do it because of the people, or the inability of the people to properly manage the business.
 A lot of people leave companies that have no culture because they want to be more than just another employee.
 Today, the main factor in job searches for those who are looking for work is company culture and employee engagement.